 In 2019 Kneat continued to focus on scaling its technology within existing customers, new customer acquisition and ongoing product development.
+On February 21, 2019, Kneat announced a channel partnership with HCL

-On February 21, 2019, Kneat announced a channel partnership with HCL Technologies ("HCL"), a global technology company that provides digitization solutions to customers within the life sciences industry.
+Technologies ("HCL"), a global technology company that provides digitization solutions to customers within the life sciences industry.
 Through the partnership, Kneat and HCL are working together on projects to provide and implement next generation digital solutions for facilities, equipment and computer systems validation processes using Kneat Gx and HCL's experience delivering innovative digital solutions to the life sciences industry.

 In 2019 Kneat also announced six new customers, all of which are large, multinational enterprises, with three being top 15 global pharma companies.
-These new customers added substantially to Kneat's potential install base within existing customers, which is now in excess of 300 manufacturing sites.
-Kneats' goal is to work with all of its customers to expand Kneat Gx across all their manufacturing sites for multiple regulated work processes in the coming years and this is a key ongoing focus for Kneat, leading to increasing license sales to existing customers.
+These new customers added substantially to Kneat's potential install base within existing customers, bringing the number of customer manufacturing sites to more than 300.
 A summary of key announcements made during fiscal 2019 are outlined below:

-On December 11, 2019 the Company announced that it signed a five year master service agreement with one of the world's leading biopharmaceutical companies.
+On December 11, 2019, the Company announced that it signed a five-year master service agreement with one of the world's leading biopharmaceutical companies.
 This US headquartered company has over 10,000 employees and operations in over 30 countries.
-They will use Kneat's platform to digitalize their many validation work processes with an initial focus on manufacturing equipment, utilities and facilities.
-This agreement will enable the customer and its affiliates to expand Kneat globally, across all their sites and represents a significant opportunity for growth and expansion of the Kneat platform.
+They will use Kneat's platform to digitize their many validation work processes with an initial focus on manufacturing equipment, utilities and facilities.

-On November 25, 2019, the Company announced that it signed a five year master service agreement with one of the world's largest pharmaceutical companies to digitize key validation processes across its manufacturing sites.
-This master service agreement allows the customer and its affiliates, with more than 60,000 employees worldwide, to expand Kneat across all its global sites, representing a significant opportunity for growth and expansion of Kneat's platform.
+On November 25, 2019, the Company announced that it signed a five-year master service agreement with one of the world's largest pharmaceutical companies to digitize key validation processes across its manufacturing sites.
+This master service agreement allows the customer and its affiliates, with more than 60,000 employees worldwide, to expand Kneat across all its global sites.

 On September 20, 2019, the Company announced that it appointed Mr. Hugh Kavanagh as its Chief Financial Officer ("CFO") effective September 23, 2019 following the resignation of Ms. Sarah Oliver.
-Mr. Kavanagh held senior positions at several multinational companies in the software and life sciences industries, most recently as Chief Financial Officer of Mainstay Medical during which time he completed an initial public offering and several rounds of funding.
+Mr. Kavanagh held senior positions at several multinational companies in the software and life sciences industries, most recently as Chief Financial Officer of Mainstay Medical, during which time he completed an initial public offering and several rounds of funding.

 On September 17, 2019, the Company announced that it signed a three-year contract with one of the world's largest pharmaceutical companies to enable digital transformation for its many validation work processes.
-This master service agreement allows the customer and its affiliates to expand Kneat Gx across its 100+ global manufacturing sites and represents an opportunity for growth and expansion of Kneat's software.
+This master service agreement allows the customer and its affiliates to expand Kneat Gx across its 100+ global manufacturing sites.

 On July 22, 2019, the Company announced that a global contract development and manufacturing organization selected Kneat's platform to digitize their commissioning, qualification and validation work processes.
-This customer contracted with Kneat for on-premise perpetual licenses on July 12, 2019 and is expected to go live at a European site on multiple processes by the end of the year.
+This customer contracted with Kneat for on-premise perpetual licenses on July 12, 2019 and expected to go live at a European site on multiple processes by the end of that year.
 Expansion to all global sites is expected in the future.

-On June 17, 2019, the Company announced that a leading company in the field of messenger RNA ("mRNA") has selected Kneat's software as a service platform for its validation lifecycle management work processes.
-Initially this customer will configure its computer system validation work process on the platform and expand to other validation processes in the future.
+On June 17, 2019, the Company announced that a leading company in the field of messenger RNA ("mRNA") selected Kneat's software as a service platform for its validation lifecycle management work processes.
+The customer's computer system validation work process was the initial process configured on the platform with expansion to other validation processes planned.